Christof93/SciKGTeX/README.md

 2. Set `\usepackage{scikgtex}` in your document preamble to use the package

-#### Example on Overleaf
+#### Template on Overleaf

-You can use this link: https://www.overleaf.com/read/scvnyttgjbtz to view a working example in Overleaf with some explanation.
-Copy the project to make your own metadata annotations!
+You can use this link: https://www.overleaf.com/latex/examples/scikgtex-example/wrhmyrwfgrgw to view a working example in Overleaf with some explanation.
+Open the template and start making your own metadata annotations right away!

 It is necessary to compile your LaTeX source with LuaLaTeX for the package to work.
 This is typically straightforward with most modern LaTeX environments.
 In Overleaf it can be configured like this for example: